hoxirious/keyboard-mapper/README.md

 ---

-## Chapter 1: NO PAIN NO GAIN - NEVER GIVE UP
+## Chapter 1: PAIN - TO RELEASE THE WEAKNESS

 ---